 - An External Funding Request Form must be filled out for all external grant applications.
-Completed forms can be submitted to the Vice President of Student Services and Planning and Grants Development or to the Executive Vice President and Chief Academic Officer who will present it to the Administrative Council for its review and consideration.
+Completed forms can be submitted to the Executive Vice President and Chief Academic Officer who will present it to the Administrative Council for its review and consideration.
 Applicants may be invited to present their proposal in person.

 - Members of the Administrative Council must approve the grant proposal before writing commences – prior approval is required.

 - Applicants will be notified of the Council’s decision by Donanna McKinstry.

 - After securing all required signatures, the External Funding Request Form goes back to the Planning and Development Office (copies will be provided to the applicants, institutional Grant Writer, Magan Hodge and Administrative Coucil members), and writing of the grant can commence.

 - Draft external grant proposals must be shared with members of Administrative Council prior to submission.
 Draft proposals should be e-mailed to members of the Administrative Council (Dr. Jeff Fox, Dr. Todd Schwarz, Mike Mason) at least one week prior to the deadline for submission.
 This provides enough time for Council members to read the proposal and make any suggestions for changes, and also allows the individual writing the grant to make any necessary changes prior to submission.